From Concept-Aligned Tokens to Vulnerable Features: Mechanistic Localization of Jailbreaks: Appendices

-\section{Ethical Considerations}
+\subsection{Ethical Considerations}

-This research was pursued to get a mechanistic understanding of the model's behavior for an adversarial task.
-The ultimate goal is to help the broader research community, specially, the AI safety experts in developing robust and safer models over a period of time.
-This research was not undertaken to build a product and commercialize it in anyway.
-Nor, did it include the involvement of humans till now.
-This was a black-box analysis where we gained understanding of the model's behavior when selective features were steered.
-We used the BeaverTails dataset, which is publicly available under the cc-by-nc-4.0: Creative Commons Attribution Non Commercial 4.0 license.
+This research was conducted to obtain a mechanistic understanding of the model's behavior on an adversarial task.
+The ultimate goal is to help the broader research community, especially AI safety experts, develop more robust and safer models over time.
+This research was not undertaken to build a product and commercialize it in any way.
+Nor has it involved humans till now.
+This was a black-box analysis in which we gained an understanding of the model's behavior when specific features were steered.
+We used the BeaverTails dataset, which is publicly available under the CC BY-NC-4.0 license.